thearn/webcam-pulse-detector/README.md

 - There have been some requests for a youtube video demo
 - Instead of processing using the green channel alone, it is likely that some fixed combination of the statistics of the R,G,B channels could instead be optimal (though I was unable to find a simple combination that was better than green alone).
-If so, the mixing ratios should be determinable from the forward projection matrices of PCA or ICA operators computed on a set of mean value R,G, and B data gathered over a trial data set (and verified with different individuals under different lighting conditions).
+If so, the mixing ratios might be determinable from the forward projection matrices of PCA or ICA operators computed on a set of mean value R,G, and B data gathered over a trial data set (and verified with different individuals under different lighting conditions).
 - Support for multiple individuals